GajenderChaudhary/CCI_prompt_engineering_project/README.md

 ### 2.1.
 Prompt Engineering Design and Process

 Once the corpus is ready, it is open for interaction with the OpenAI Models like GPT-3.5 Turbo and GPT 4.
-Hence, the first step is to identify indicators and queries of interest that can be employed on such text files.
+The first step deals with the identification of indicators and queries of interest that can be employed on such text files.

 For this set of orders, the following dimensions were identified: Descriptive Information (Date of the order, Case No., Informant and Opposite Party, Section No., CCI members who presided over that order, Penalty amount), Inferential Information (Industrial Category to which the order belongs, Regional Representation), General Summarization Task, Extractive Information Task (relevant quotes from the order).

-Based on the above-identified dimension, prompts were developed and refined to extract the desired output while keeping in mind the guidelines provided in the prompt engineering practice which prevents a check for Hallucination and nudge the performance of a model in a desired direction.
+Based on the above-identified dimension, prompts were developed and refined to extract the desired output while keeping in mind the general guidelines that helps in creating a check for Hallucination and nudge the performance of a model in a desired direction.

 #### Prerequisite for further process

 - An OpenAI API key
-- Intermediate Python
+- Intermediate Python (OOPS, File and Text Manipulation)
 - Familiarity with MongoDB and JSON Schema
-- Familiarity with OpenAI Chat Completion Function
+- Familiarity with OpenAI Ecosystem (Tiktoken, completion function, GPT Models)

 ### 2.2.
-Prompt Development and Function Code interaction
+Prompt Development and OpenAI Request Function Code interaction

+Once the indicators have been identified.
+The prompt is designed and tested over some set of documents to assess the performance of different models and possible scaling issues that might arise as it will run on all the documents.
+Through multiple iterations, the outcome of this process results in the final prompt that can be scaled for all documents.

+Due to variations in the token size of an order, both the GPT 3.5 turbo model and the GPT-4 model had to be used.
+As GPT 3.5 Turbo can handle only a context token length of 16k, while GPT 4 can handle a context length of 128k.
+For above 100 plus orders GPT 4 had to be used.

 ### 2.3.

-### Full Workflow
+Scaled Prompt Query and MongoDB Dump of the response (General Information Extraction)

+This stage is referred to as General Information extraction where the response on the above-identified dimensions is extracted for each order.
+Once a prompt has been finalized, it runs on all the orders, and output is requested in a desired JSON schema which can be stored in the MongoDB for further analysis and aggregation.

+### 2.4.
+Processing of Results and Review

+At this stage, the attempt is made to generate some aggregate results and review the performance.
+At this stage, the different prompt engineering pipeline takes over.

 ## Success and Failures

-### Results Review
+As this remains an ongoing work and is in an early stage, the scope for improvement is vast.
+As of now, the aggregation work is incomplete and needs improvement.
+Further, some mistakes in the general information extraction stage can be avoided.

+A close review of results is needed to create a more informed outlook on the performance of the model and the prompts.

 ## Remaining Work

+Once the pipeline is well attuned to stage 2, stage 3 will involve specific prompt queries on a subset collection of orders for further commentary on the orders and institutional performance.